- Strong evidence is lacking to support any of the hypotheses about how the new coronavirus spread to humans, whether inside or outside a laboratory.

 What is known about COVID-19’s origin?

 Many scientists believe that SARS-CoV-2, the coronavirus that causes COVID-19, spread from animals to humans—known as zoonotic transmission—in late 2019.
-Some researchers have said the virus originated in bats, like other similar coronaviruses.
+Some researchers have said the virus originated in bats, like similar coronaviruses.
 But there are several possibilities: a naturally emerging virus that infected people outside of a laboratory; a naturally emerging virus that was studied inside a lab and leaked; or a virus that was produced as a result of experimentation in a lab.

 There is no definitive evidence yet for any one of these hypotheses.
 “If there is any consensus, it’s that this is a very complicated issue,” says CFR’s Yanzhong Huang.
 “There needs to be further work done to find a conclusive answer.”